Internship Day: Mentor Information Form

 Internship Day corresponds with the 8th Grade On Your Feet class, regarding interviewing skills, public speaking, and etiquette.
 Our goals for students relate to managing their stress and anxiety in meeting new people, making a positive first impression, and being curious about their world.
 Our essential questions for this trimester is "How do you make connections with new people?
 How do people connect with you?"

 What are my commitments as a mentor?

-- You should be able to pick up your student from Catherine Cook by 8:30 a.m. and drop them back at school around 1:00 p.m. on either or both of our two Internship Days - October 17 and October 19.
-Our 8th Graders will be participating in one of these two dates.
+- You should be able to pick up your student from Catherine Cook by 8:30 a.m. and drop them back at school around 1:00 p.m.
+Our 8th Graders will be participating in one of these three dates.
 We do not want students traveling by themselves, as they are minors in your care during this day.
 You may travel in your own vehicle, a taxi, or public transportation, but your student must be accompanied by an adult.
 If you feel these travel arrangements or the time frame will prevent you from volunteering, let us know on the Internship Day form so we can attempt to make alternate plans.
 Do not let this deter you from volunteering - the times are negotiable if there are worthwhile experiences for students to see at another time during the day.

 - Please provide lunch for your student before they return to school.
 Emergency/allergy information will be given to you prior to Internship Day and your contacts at school are Blaire Strom and Cory Stutts.

 What kind of experiences are students looking for in an Internship Day?

 The answer is simple – all kinds!
 You will receive a background information sheet about the student(s) who are coming to visit.
 Here are some things to keep in mind: